cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/aio/install_and_configure/aws.md

 +++

 ## Overview
-Cloudify Premium provides a fully functional Premium manager as an AWS AMI.
-This page describes the complete setup flow to install Cloudify Manager Premium as an AWS AMI.
+This page describes the complete setup flow to install Cloudify Manager Premium as an AWS AMI - A fully functional All-In-One Cloudify Manager.

 ## Install